 An afternoon in Lisbon is an excellent time to head to Belém, where it’s possible to tour magnificent heritage buildings.
 The Jeronimos Monastery, the Belém Tower, and the Discoveries Monument are three key landmarks not to miss.

 No doubt, Sintra deserves a full day dedicated to it, so visit the day after arriving in Lisbon.
-The easiest way to get there is by train from Lisbon’s Rossio Station (don’t forget to snap a few photos of the station’s ornate entrance).
+The easiest way to get there is by train from Rossio Station – don’t forget to snap a few photos of the ornate entrance.
 The train ride lasts about an hour.

 It’s best to visit Sintra with a plan and know which castles and palaces you want to see most.
 The Pena Palace, Quinta da Regaleira and Castle of the Moors are arguably the three most popular landmarks for first-time visitors.